AdobeDocs/campaign.en/help/v8/dev/general-architecture.md

   :bulb: [Learn more about Campaign Client Console](../start/connect.md).

-* **Web access**: Certain parts of the application can be accessed via a simple web browser using an HTML user interface, including the reporting module, delivery approval stages, functionalities of the Distributed Marketing module (central/local), instance monitoring, etc. This mode makes it possible to include Adobe Campaign functionalities in an intranet or an extranet.
+* **Web access**: Certain parts of the application can be accessed via a simple web browser using an HTML user interface, including the reporting module, delivery approval stages, instance monitoring, etc.

   :bulb: [Learn more about Campaign Web Access](../start/connect.md).